 - Stanley Crowson, aged 1, who landed in America from Peterborough, England, in 1911

 - John William Crowson, aged 29, who landed in America from Manchester, England, in 1913

-- Louisa Crowson, aged 29, who emigrated to the United States from Manchester, England, in 1913
+- Louisa Crowson, aged 29, who immigrated to the United States from Manchester, England, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

-- Jason P. Crowson, American Democrat politician, Candidate in primary for Texas State House of Representatives 134th District, 1994 CITATION[CLOSE]
+- Jason P. Crowson, American Democratic Party politician, Candidate in primary for Texas State House of Representatives 134th District, 1994

 - Thomas Woodrow Crowson (1918-1947), American Major League Baseball pitcher